IFTTT/ConnectSDK-iOS/readme.md

 * **partnerOAuthCode**: The OAuth code for your user on your service.
 This is used to skip a step for connecting to your own service during the Connect Button activation flow.
 We require this value to provide the best possible user experience.
 * **iftttServiceToken**: This is the token for your user on IFTTT for your service.
 This token allows you to get IFTTT user data related to only your service.
 For example, include this token to get the enabled status of Connections for your user.
 It is also the same token that is used to make trigger, query, and action requests for Connections on behave of the user.
 You should get this token from a communication between your servers and ours using your `IFTTT-Service-Key`.
 Never include this key in your app binary, rather create on endpoint on your own server to access the user's IFTTT service token.
 * **inviteCode**: This value is only required if your service is not published.
-You can find it on https://platform.ifttt.com/services/<your_service>/general under invite URL.
+You can find it on https://platform.ifttt.com on the Service tab in General under invite URL.

 ```
 struct Credentials: CredentialProvider {